 interested in being a LEAD VOLUNTEER?

 The Association is looking for people who would like to volunteer in Lead roles.
 These positions require a greater time commitment, but are perfect for volunteers that love leadership and would like to be involved with more of the behind the scenes organization and support of the show.

-Lead Positions are available at the Volunteer Lounge, the Coffee Skills Program & Workshops, and in Registration.
+Lead Positions are available in the Activities Hall (WBC and WBrC), Coffee Skills Program & Workshops, Cupping Exchange, Green Team, Registration area and Volunteer Lounge.
 If this sound interesting, click below to find out more and submit an application.

 There are opportunities to volunteer instruct at the Specialty Coffee Expo in the following areas:

 All Authorized Specialty Trainers that would like to help deliver a Coffee Skills Program course at the 2019 Specialty Coffee Expo are invited to apply.

 Courses offered include: Introduction To Coffee, Barista Skills Foundation, Barista Skills Intermediate, Green Coffee Foundation, Sensory Skills Foundation, Sensory Skills Intermediate, and Roasting Foundation.